robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

 ## Demonstration of a real world use-case: Web analytics

 For a demonstration, we'll pretend we're writing a server for capturing webpage analytics, that is, how users are interacting with a firm's webpages.
-Web analytics is, fundementally, a tick data capture service, which is why I've chosen to use it for this example.
+Web analytics is, fundamentally, a tick data capture service, which is why I've chosen to use it for this example.
 Even though it's not real, this example serves to demonstrate the real value of being able to rapidly create json rest apis in Q, as well as showing the major features of this piece of code I wrote.

 ### Requirements